jaysylvester/citizen/README.md

 When citizen is in production or development mode, log() does nothing by default.
 In debug mode, log() will log whatever you pass to it.
 This means you can place it throughout your application's code and it will only write to the log in debug mode.
 You can override this behavior globally with the `toConsole` and `toFile` settings in your config file or inline with the `toConsole` or `toFile` options when calling log().

     app.log({
+      // Optional.
+Valid settings are "status" (default) or "error".
+      type: 'error',

       // Optional string.
 Applies a label to your log item.
       label: 'Log output',